HelmchenLabSoftware/Centripetal_propagation_astrocytes/README.md

 - The code includes extensive comments and should be mostly self-explanatory.

+- The code is not optimized for performance in order to keep it as simple as possible.

 - The script uses a calcium imaging recording as a tif-file and produces a delay map as shown here.

 - The code is provided as scripts in *Matlab* (tested with Matlab R2020b) and *Python 3* (tested with various Python 3 versions) and with an example dataset (small 80x80 FOV excerpt covering a single astrocyte).